 - From Russia with Love: Bond's attache case has numerous built-in gadgets including a magnetically attached tear-gas canister stored inside.
 Opening the case without first rotating the clasps triggers the grenade and gives any would-be-snoop a face full of the gas.
-This turns out to be just the edge Bond needs when held at gunpoint by Red Gran, whose greed Bond uses to trick him into opening the case.
+This turns out to be just the edge Bond needs when held at gunpoint by Red Grant, whose greed Bond uses to trick him into opening the case.

 - Goldfinger: As a shout out, it's implied that Bond's case still has similar defensive measures in the following film, even though they're never explicitly mentioned.
 After being captured, he talks to one of Goldfinger's henchwomen on the plane.

 - In The Da Vinci Code, the cryptex protects its contents with a combination lock.
 Attempting to force the cryptex open will break the vial of vinegar inside, which would dissolve the papyrus along with its message before it could be read.
 As a result, only the right password will grant access to the message.
 This is a case of Artistic License Chemistry; vinegar isn't a powerful enough solvent to dissolve papyrus, which is fairly sturdy stuff.
 It won't even smudge most of the inks the Egyptians used.

 - In The Dresden Files the stolen Shroud of Turin is kept like this, with a remote to deactivate the security.
 In this case it's a precaution against the seller being subjected to You Have Outlived Your Usefulness after handing it over.

-- The Dark Is Rising series novel The Dark is Rising.
+- The Dark is Rising series novel The Dark is Rising.
 The Book of Gramarye is kept in a grandfather clock with a magical security mechanism.
 If the Book touches the clock's pendulum while it's being removed or returned, it is totally destroyed.
 The same thing will occur if an Old One tries to remove the book and they're not touching a specific human beingnote at the time.